randallard/rust-ai-buddy/buddy/files/best-practices.md

 ## Coding

-- All errors should return the crate or module type Result alias which maps to the corresponding moedule error.
+- All errors should return the crate or module type Result alias which maps to the corresponding module error.
 This allows to normalize the error taxonomy while providing flexibility.
 - Modules should be per area of concern, and not try to do too many things.
 Otherwise, split them into submodules.
 - Typically, files should not exceed 500 lines of code (excluding testing).
 This is not a hard rule, but splitting things early helps with further refactoring.
 - Make sure that IDs that are strings are wrapped into their own types.